johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### Prayer ####

 Intercessory prayer directs our vision and our compassion beyond ourselves and our own needs.
-Discipleship groups should incorporate intercessory prayers on behalf of neighbours, networks and communities, as well as local and national rulers and governors.
+Consider incorporating intercessory prayers on behalf of neighbours, networks and communities, as well as local and national rulers and governors.

 -	Pray for the gospel to deeply impact and transform individuals, communities, cultures and societies throughout your nation, all of Africa, Europe, Asia and the Americas.

-If any member of the group has access to information about unreached peoples, incorporate it appropriately.
+-	If any member of the group has access to information about unreached peoples, incorporate it appropriately.

 -	Please consider praying for this Maize Plant Discipleship Resource.
 Pray that it will be used by God to edify and strengthen and bless the Messianic Community, within Africa ... and beyond!